SV-ROS/intro_to_ros/README.md

 ### Secondary computer setup

 Note: These instructions were added in retrospect and may be missing some steps.
-Reference sites in the the [References Section](#references) if problems are encountered.
+Reference sites in the [References Section](#references) if problems are encountered.

 1. Make sure ROS files are up to date: `rosdep update`